 Rape is described as an unwanted sexual act that leads to penetration of the genital, vaginal, or anal cavity.
 In general, there are two main forms of rape.
 Unsolicited sexual penetration achieved by the use of violence or threat of force is referred to as forcible rape.
 Once the victim is knocked out or heavily intoxicated as a result of voluntary or involuntary ingestion of alcohol or narcotics, drug- or alcohol-facilitated rape happens.
 Rape can occur in both boys and men, as well as girls and women.

-Rape affects people of all ages, genders, and backgrounds.
+The side effects of rape affects people of all ages, genders, and backgrounds.
 Rape is a traumatic experience for many people, and many of the victims suffer long-term effects.

 Substance abuse can also be used to self-medicate traumatic emotions sometimes, or compulsive habits can be used to maintain control of one’s life.
 Sexual assault survivors often turn to drugs or alcohol to cope with or control feelings of uncertainty or to “numb” their distress — or they are just finding it hard to open up about the trauma experienced to family or friends.
 The comfort offered by these drugs is short-lived, and when alcohol or drug addiction becomes a habit, it can affect a person’s mental and physical health even more.
 It can be challenging to identify when alcohol or substance use has become a problem, and it’s much more difficult to recognize these habits in oneself.
 Understanding and knowing the warning signs of addiction will help you stop becoming addicted.

-What is The Effect of Rape on Survivors
+Side Effects of Rape on Survivors

-Each survivor’s response to sexual assault is different.
+The person experiencing side effects of rape`s response to sexual assault is different.
 These reactions can be influenced by the survivor’s personal style, history, and life background.
 Some people tend to show their feelings, while others will rather keep their emotions secret.
 Some people will warn you about the attack right away, while others will wait weeks, months, or even years before speaking about it.
 It’s important to value each person’s decisions and coping styles in the aftermath of a traumatic event.
 If an attack was successful or unsuccessful, and whether it occurred recently or several years ago, it can have an effect on everyday functioning.

 - Anxiety and depression